 7. Flee the heat on the night of the museums

-In May you can save yourself the long lines under the sun (maximum temperatures often reach 25°C) to enter the art galleries if you participate in the Night of the Museums, an initiative usually held at the end of May that allows you free admission to the art galleries.
+In May you can skip the long lines under the sun (maximum temperatures often reach 25°C) to enter the art galleries if you participate in the Night of the Museums, an initiative usually held at the end of May that allows you free admission to the art galleries.

 However, Rome has cool (and air-conditioned) alternatives to tour the museums and archaeological areas at night in spring and to escape the sweltering heat, especially in the summer season.
 Here is a practical guide to Rome in summer.